 University of Applied Sciences, Frankfurt, Germany

-From 1999 to 2009 he worked for General Motors Europe in the research department for fuel cell vehicles.
-In 2009 he was appointed as a Professor in power electronics at the Frankfurt University of Applied Sciences, Germany.
-Since 2011 he is the academic leader of the study program Energy efficiency and renewable energy.
-Since 2010 he is a visiting Professor at the Vietnamese-German University in Ho-Chi-Minh City, Vietnam.
-His research interests are in the areas power electronics and decentralized power generation.
+Between 1999 and 2009 he was with General Motors Fuel Cell Activities, most recently as project leader for the development of high voltage electrical systems for concept fuel cell.
+In 2009 he was appointed as a Professor for power electronics at the University of Applied Sciences, Frankfurt in Germany.
+Since 2011 he is the program director of the study program electrical engineering.
+Since 2010 he is a visiting Professor (flying faculty) at the Vietnamese-German University in Ho-Chi-Minh City, Vietnam.
+His research interests are in the areas power electronics, modeling and decentralized power generation.

 Prof. Dr. rer. nat.
 Michael Schmidt

 Michael Schmidt received his Diploma degree and his Doctorate degree in mathematics from the Technical University of Berlin in 2002 and 2007, respectively.
 A part of his studies and research he conducted at the Université de Nantes and at the École Supérieure d’Électricité in Paris.